 Girls helping girls around the world by making pillowcase dresses.
 Photo courtesy of Dress A Girl Around the World.

 Sponsored by Hope 4 Women International, this program provides dresses to girls in countries near and far.
 By making a simple dress from a pillowcase or minimal fabric, you can provide dignity for little girls who frequently have nothing at all to wear.
-Download the instructions and pattern for these simple, cute dresses from the pattern section of their Web site.

 Photo courtesy of American Patchwork & Quilting used with permission.